DisposaBoy/GoSublime/USAGE.md

 A Go build system is provided under the menu `Tools > Build System > GsShell`.
 If you're using this build system, when you press `ctrl+b` you will get a prompt for the command you want to run.
 The command can be any valid command e.g `go build && pkill MarGo; ./MarGo` or `go run *.go`.
 The prompt is automatically filled with `go ` and pressing tab will try to complete some of the common `go` subcommands.
 So typing `go b` then pressing tab results in `go build`.
 If the prompt is empty or only contains `go` (ignoring whitespace) then when you press tab, it will instead be replaced with the last command you ran.

-In addition to GsShell, a number of example build system configs are provided which covers gomake, go build, goinstall and [gb](https://github.com/skelterjohn/go-gb).

-The gomake build system enables Sublime Text 2 to recognize the 5g/6g/8g output so you can jump to compile errors by clicking on the output or cycle through them by using F4/Shift+F4.

-If you want to use the gomake build system you will have to copy the file `Packages/GoSublime/examples/Gomake.sublime-build.example` to `Packages/GoSublime/Gomake.sublime-build`.

-If gomake is not in your system path you will have to add the following key/value pair to `Packages/GoSublime/Gomake.sublime-build`:

-"path": "/path/to/go/bin:$PATH",

-The instructions above apply to all example build system configs in `Packages/GoSublime/examples/[BUILD SYSTEM].sublime-build.example`.

 GsLint
 ------